 There are strong linear links between internal and external customer service – great external customer service cannot be achieved if the organisation does not embed a positive culture.

-The main hurdle for many organisations in embedding a customer focused culture is its ‘people’ – particularly in relationship to internal customer service.
+The main hurdle for many organisations in embedding a customer-focused culture is its ‘people’ – particularly in relation to internal customer service.

 Examples of how poor internal customer service can impact the external customer experience, particularly from a local government perspective:

 - A team member has identified a low-cost technology which will provide a tangible outcome in enabling customers to report issues 24/7.
-IT’s response “we don’t have time”, “it’s not on our workplan”, “it’s not a priority for us”.
+IT’s response is “we don’t have time”, “it’s not on our work plan”, “it’s not a priority for us”.

 - A call was transferred via the Contact Centre to another officer and a voice message was left.
 However, the said officer has failed to respond to the community member, resulting in several complaints to Customer Service staff.

 - The winner is “it’s not in my position description”!

 - Good Customer Experience: Organised, Knowledgeable, Efficient, Committed

 - Bad Customer Experience: Useless, Inept, In-efficient, Non-caring, costing us money!